pranali3/Radix-Point-Conversion-System/README.md

 # number-system-converter
-This repository shows how to convert a number from one base to another (base 2-16).
+This repository shows how to convert decimal numbers into its equivalent numbers in other base systems(2-16).